zahidrahimoon/webopensource/README.md

 # **Open Source Web Development Projects** 🚀

 Welcome to the **Open Source Web Development Projects** repository!
 Explore a variety of creative and functional web development projects, ranging from beginner-friendly applications to advanced web solutions.
-This repository is perfect for developers looking to learn, practice, and contribute to open-source projects.
+This repository is perfect for developers looking to learn, practice, and contribute to open-source projects...

 ---